-Those ladies attend the services at Houston National Cemetery when our military men and women are laid to rest.
+Those ladies attend the services at our beautiful Houston National Cemetery when our military men and women are laid to rest.
 Their mission is honoring those who lose their lives in protecting the rest of us in the cause of freedom.

 One day she came up with the idea of creating a lasting memorial outside of the grave sites of the fallen heroes.
 She wanted people to know the soldier’s names, keep their memories alive and have a place where the families of the fallen could gather in remembrance.